Mas Oyama

-Masutatsu Ōyama (Note: 大山 倍達 (Ōyama Masutatsu)) (born Choi Yeung-eui; 27 July 1923 - 26 April 1994), commonly known outside Japan as Mas Oyama (Note: (マス 大山)), was a Korean-Japanese karateka.
+Masutatsu Ōyama (Note: 大山 倍達 (Ōyama Masutatsu)) (born Choi Yeong-eui; 27 July 1923 - 26 April 1994), commonly known outside Japan as Mas Oyama (Note: (マス 大山)), was a Korean-Japanese karateka.
 He was the founder of Kyokushin Karate, considered the first and most influential style of full contact karate.

 Early life

-Mas Oyama was born as Choi Yeong-eui in Kintei, Korea, Empire of Japan.
+Mas Oyama was born as Choi Yeong-eui in Gimje, Korea.
 At a young age, he was sent to Manchukuo to live on his sister's farm.
 Oyama began studying Chinese martial arts at age 9 from a Chinese farmer who was working on the farm.
 His family name was Lee and Oyama said he was his very first teacher.
 The story of the young Oyama's life is written in his earlier books.
 His family was of the landed-gentry class, and his father, Choi Seung-hyun, writing under the pen name of "Hakheon," was a noted composer of classical Chinese poetry.

 In March 1938, Oyama left for Japan following his brother who enrolled in the Imperial Japanese Army’s Yamanashi Aviation School.
 Sometime during his time in Japan, Choi Yeong-eui chose his Japanese name, Masutatsu Oyama (大山 倍達), which is a transliteration of Baedal (倍達).
 Baedal was an ancient Korean kingdom known in Japan during Oyama's time as "Ancient Joseon".

 One story of Oyama's youth involves Lee giving young Oyama a seed which he was to plant; when it sprouted, he was to jump over it one hundred times every day.
 As the seed grew and became a plant, Oyama later said, "I was able to jump between walls back and forth easily."
 The writer, Ikki Kajiwara, and the publisher of the comics based the story on the life experience Oyama spoke to them about – thus the title became "Karate Baka Ichidai" (Karate Fanatic).

 In 1958, Oyama wrote What is Karate, which became a best-seller.
 It was translated into Hungarian, French, and English.